scott-trinkle/braingraphgeo/README.md

 Wgeo = geomsurr(W,D)  # geometric surrogate connectivity matrix
 ```

-The package also includes a number of useful utilities for creating additional
+The package also includes a number of utilities for creating additional random
-random graphs, loading data, and generating useful data visualizations.
+graphs, loading data, and generating useful data visualizations.
 It also
 integrates well with external graph theory packages such as
 [networkx](https://networkx.org).